Harshinivelavan/exno1/README.md

 USE BOXPLOT FUNCTION HERE TO CHECK OUTLIER IS REMOVED
 <img width="785" height="542" alt="Screenshot 2025-09-02 084607" src="https://github.com/user-attachments/assets/54d781cc-935a-41a6-8fe7-bda8256af3c2" />

+#SUMMARY

+This script shows how to handle missing values and outliers in a dataset.
+It starts by reading a CSV file, checking for null values, and then handling them in different ways—either by dropping them, filling them with a constant value (“0”), using forward/backward fill, or replacing them with the mean of a column.
+Next, it works with an age dataset to detect and remove outliers using a boxplot and the IQR method.
+After removing outliers, it checks again with a boxplot to confirm.
+Finally, it uses another dataset to detect and remove outliers with the Z-score method, again using boxplots before and after to show the results.
+Overall, the script explains how to clean data by treating missing values and outliers.

 # Result
           The given data has been read and performed data cleaning and saved the cleaned data to a file successfully